Spoons/dotfiles/README.md

-# dotfiles
-I find nothing more comforting that obsessing over my dotfiles.
-May my obsession help you on your Unix journey.

 ## Introduction
 This repository contains my personal dotfiles.
 I use yadm to manage and deploy them.
-There is minimal machine specific configuration in the `.xinitrc`.
+There is some minimal machine specific configuration in the `.xinitrc` and the `bspwmrc` files.

 | Application  | Choice         |
 |--------------|----------------|